2 Hidden Costs of Pressured-Treated Wood Decking

 Capped Composite Decking vs. Pressure-Treated Wood Decking

 When building a deck, there are so many compelling reasons to choose NewTechWood capped composite decking over wood.
-Our capped composite decking reflects wood’s natural beauty and it’s far much easier to maintain and lasts even longer.
+Our capped composite decking reflects wood’s natural beauty and it’s much easier to maintain and lasts even longer while not having a negative impact on the environment dut to us thinking green.

 NewTechWood decking is also scratch resistant, stain resistant, fade resistant as well as waterproof.
 Our capped composite decking beats pressure-treated wood decking any time, any day!